DaBluLite/Cyan/README.md

-# Nexus
+# Monasti
-A Cleaner, Darker Discord interface.
+Sleek and Ultra performant BetterDiscord Theme

-Nexus is a simple theme that uses a material-ish design and reuses the Discord background color variables, not the colors:
+Monasti is a simple theme that uses a material-ish design and reuses the Discord background color variables, not the colors:
 `--background-primary`
 `--background-secondary`
 `--background-tertiary`
 `--background-floating`

-* Addons for the theme coming soon...

 # Special thanks to:
 * [@ObjectiveSlayer](https://github.com/ObjectiveSlayer)/carrot#8812